 Retirement in Montreal, Canada

 He then told the NWC of his intention to retire and took his family to Montreal, where he started working on his maps.
 Yet “retirement” was not easy for Thompson.
 He worked as a surveyor for the Canadian government, determining where the Canada-US border should be, and tackled other jobs as he could find them.
 The bankruptcy of the NWC and other poor financial decisions hurt him, forcing him and Charlotte to live with their children in their last years.

 Charlotte Small Thompson

-Jenish mentions Charlotte frequently, but he seems to think that she traveled less with Thompson than other historians do.
+Jenish mentions David’s Thompson’s wife Charlotte Small frequently.
+He seems to think she traveled less with Thompson than other historians do.
 This may be because Thompson himself rarely mentions his wife in his journals.
 Readers are left wondering whether she is with him or waiting for him at a trading house.

 Jenish suggests the Thompsons’ marriage was a love match.
 He hypothesizes that Thompson saw Charlotte in a brief stop at Isle a la Crosse the year before they were married, then returned the next year to court her.
 In their old age, they were constant companions, with Jenish romantically saying they continued to watch the stars together.

 Conclusions about Epic Wanderer

 Jenish provides information on other historical events that affected the Thompsons, like the competition between the HBC and NWC and the War of 1812.
 He uses quotes from Thompson’s own writing, and notes where information is lacking because Thompson for some reason failed to write in his journals.
 The book also includes maps, but I found these so tiny and detailed that they were useless.